 My research bridges the fields of sociology of gender, international development and South Asian studies.
 My work demonstrates the importance of understanding gender politics at the intersections of caste, class, race/ethnicity and religion in women’s and social movements, in development policies and practice, in everyday social relations in rural and urban spaces, and in the global dynamics of knowledge production.

-The three broad foci of my current research are: (A) women’s agency and activism, (B) gender politics, development and urban social change, and (C) intersectionality and decentring knowledge production.
+The three broad foci of my current research are: (A) women’s agency and activism, (B) gender politics, development and urban social change, and (C) intersectionality and decentring northern hegemony in knowledge production.

 I am Primary Investigator on an international project, Teaching Feminisms, Transforming Lives: Questions of Identity, Pedagogy and Violence in India and the UK (2017-2020), which is funded by the UK-India Educational Research Initiative of the British Council.
 This is a North-South collaboration between the University of Edinburgh, UK and Ambedkar University Delhi, India.
 It explore successes, challenges, continuities and disjunctures that feminists encounter in the academy.